sumitsuman/sumitsuman.github.io/_posts/2014-08-21-search-engine-marketing-as-product-validation-tool.md

 >e.g. ”Secure Enterprise File Sharing”

 **After running these ads for a couple of weeks, we got a decent idea of the demand.
 It was not statistically significant but coupled with the interviews I had conducted before, it gave me a good sense.**

-We were also curious whether these leads could go all the way and actually buy the product.
-That involved a couple of more steps:

-**3. Make an offer that the can’t be refused**

-Clicks can be expensive, and at best represent opportunity which will go waste if not utilized properly.
-Based on the type of keyword we made educated guesses.
-If the lead was looking to learn, we wanted offer them a white paper.
-If they appeared to be researching products, we offered them free-trials.

-**4. Follow up respectfully but please do it**

-Thankfully Druva has a fairly well developed Sales engine.
-There are tools in place which provide the sales development team with the complete lifecyle of the lead.
-They take over from there to probe the need further and to schedule consultative calls.
-It takes a number of touches and persistence but the right leads do end up becoming satisfied customers.

 SEM is far more complex than this but this noob's guide was a revelation for me.
 I'd love to hear about your experience.